Reouhaddad/MY_SHOP/README.md

 - Ensure the frontend server is running on `http://localhost:3000`
 - Open a browser and navigate to `http://localhost:3000` to use the application.

+## Deployment

+The application is deployed online and can be accessed at the following addresses:

+- **Frontend**: The frontend of the application is live at [https://66812b3982106b0a70b9ba3f--hilarious-gumption-b4d7d9.netlify.app/](https://66812b3982106b0a70b9ba3f--hilarious-gumption-b4d7d9.netlify.app/)
+- **Backend**: The backend of the application is running on Render at [https://my-shop-1qc0.onrender.com](https://my-shop-1qc0.onrender.com)

 ## Additional Information